fourTheorem/js-intro-workshop/08-async-await/README.md

 Sometimes we just want to wait for a promise to resolve before executing the next line.

-  the `await` keyword allows us to do exactly that!
+The `await` keyword allows us to do exactly that!

 ```js
 const promiseObj = doSomethingAsync()